semantic-logs/spec/README.md

 * Reporting
 * Security analysis

-Structured logs are logs where each entry has context-free syntax.
-A counter example would be a CSV file.
-Fields within records within a CSV file can only be understood within the context of the headers.
-Conversely, JSON object values can be understood by examining the keys.

 Logs entries are events, but events are not entries.

+This specification does not mandate any encoding of log entries.
+Both Logfmt and JSONL correctly encode structured logs.
+Examples in this document use Logfmt for brevity and human-readability.

 ## Structured, Patterned, and Free-Text Logs

 Today, you'll commonly see three types of logs:

-* **Structured** each entry is made up of key-value pairs, e.g. `time=2022-12-10T14:15:00Z level=INFO msg="Hello world"`, sometimes known as `logfmt`.
+* **Structured** each entry is made up of key-value pairs, e.g. `time=2022-12-10T14:15:00Z level=INFO msg="Hello world"`.
 These logs can be parsed into structure only knowing they're structured.
 * **Patterned** each entry is a formatted line of text, e.g. `[2022-12-10T14:15:00Z] [INFO] Hello world`.
 These logs cannot be parsed into structure without knowing (a) they are patterned and (b) the pattern.
-Some patterned logs cannot be parsed into structure.
 * **Free-text** arbitrary text, e.g. `Hello world`.
-These logs cannot be parsed into a structured form.
+These log entries do not have a time-stamp or logging level associated with them.

 ```mermaid
 classDiagram